 At start-up, a node has a random atom assigned as its default magic cookie and the cookie of other nodes is assumed to be nocookie.
-The first action of the Erlang network authentication server (auth) is then to read a file named \$HOME/.erlang.cookie.
-If the file does not exist, it is created.
+The first action of the Erlang network authentication server (auth) is then to search for a file named .erlang.cookie in the user's home directory and then in filename:basedir(user_config, "erlang").
+If none of the files exist, a .erlang.cooke file is created in the user's home directory.
 The UNIX permissions mode of the file is set to octal 400 (read-only by user) and its content is a random string.
 An atom Cookie is created from the contents of the file and the cookie of the local node is set to this using erlang:set_cookie(Cookie).
 This sets the default cookie that the local node will use for all other nodes.